Norton, Doncaster: History

-Following the Industrial Revolution and the expansion of the railways, a station was opened in Norton in 1855 on the Lancashire and Yorkshire Railway’s Knottingley Branch.
-At the start of the 20th century there were rumours of the development of collieries at nearby Kirk Smeaton and Askern.
+Following the Industrial Revolution and the expansion of the railways, Norton railway station was opened in 1855 on the Lancashire and Yorkshire Railway’s Knottingley branch.
+The station was closed to passengers on 27 September 1948.

+At the start of the 20th century, there were rumours of the development of collieries at nearby Kirk Smeaton and Askern.
 As Norton was located between the two, a number of rows of red brick terraces were erected speculatively to house the anticipated influx of miners.
 Subsequently, Askern Colliery was opened in 1910 and a new red brick pub, the Royal Hotel, was built in Norton to serve the colliers of the village.

-Throughout the 20th century small areas of housing have been built throughout the village and many of the original stone cottages with their long gardens have been demolished, and infilled with housing.
-The Manor House was pulled down in the 1970s and other older buildings have suffered the same fate since then, e.g. Hope Farm was demolished in 2002 to be replaced a small development of private housing.
+Throughout the 20th century, small areas of housing have been built throughout the village; many of the original stone cottages with their long gardens have been demolished and infilled with housing.
+The Manor House was pulled down in the 1970s and other older buildings have suffered the same fate since then; this includes Hope Farm, which was demolished in 2002 to be replaced a small development of private housing.

-Village today
+The village today

-In the 21st century Norton serves as a commuter village for people working in the nearby towns such as Doncaster and Pontefract.
-It retains one pub, a Working Mens Club and one village shop, but the only structure left of historic importance is the Grade II listed village water pump.
+In the 21st century, Norton serves as a commuter village for people working in the nearby towns such as Doncaster and Pontefract.
+It retains one pub, a Working Men's Club and one village shop.
+The only structure left of historic importance is the Grade II listed village water pump.